- Worked as an undercover labor union organizer

 Having previously received activism training at a workshop sponsored by the Ruckus Society, Exley in 2005 became the director of online organizing for the UK Labour Party's re-election campaign.
-Later that year, he co-founded and served as president of the New Organizing Institute.
+Later that year, he co-founded (with the help of Eli Pariser) and served as president of the New Organizing Institute.

 In March 2007, Exley participated in the Left Forum at Cooper Union College in New York City.
 That same year, he founded Revolution in Jesusland, a blogsite that sought to blur the lines between the secular left and evangelical Christianity.
 Exley's target audience consisted of those whom he called “last-will-be-first” Christians whose religious beliefs were rooted in egalitarian conceptions of economic and social justice.

 In January 2008 Exley took a job with ThoughtWorks, Inc., a global information-technology consultancy that advises groups and campaigns.
 He continues to serve as the director of ThoughtWorks' organizing practice.